 European citizens between 18-25: €4

-Children; those with disabilities; visiting on the first Sunday of each month: free (remember you still need to book)
+Children; those with disabilities; visiting on the first Sunday of each month: free.

 There is an additional €2 fee for online bookings, which are mandatory.

 From 27th March to 31st August, the Roman Forum is open daily from 9:00 am to 7:15 pm.
 Last admission is one hour before closing.

 For the rest of the year, it is open every day from 10:30 am to 4:00 pm.
 Again, the last admission is an hour before closing.
 Note that the site is closed on the 25th December and the 1st January.

 Accessibility of the Roman Forum